 Custom Wood Clothing Hanger - 6

-This is a clever and original idea that would make a great gift for expecting parents or for people you know that just love clothes.
+This is a clever and unique idea that would make a great gift for expecting parents or for people you know that just love clothes.
 The files for lasercutting have been included (three different ones!) and the photos are great.
-While this project suffers from the same lack of documentation like the fish skeleton earrings, it gets higher marks thanks to it's originality and the fact that it can be easily customized.
+While this project suffers from the same lack of documentation like the fish skeleton earrings, it gets higher marks thanks to being clever and the fact that it can be easily customized.

 Fringe Necktie - 4